 Our Elders and Deacons:

 Don Smith has been serving as a ruling elder since 1988.
-He and his wife Gwen have six children.
+He and his wife Gwen have six children and six grandchildren.

 Lowell Smith has served as a deacon since 1961.
-He and his wife Helen have two children.
+He and his wife Helen have two children and three grandchildren.

 Jeff Hill has served as a deacon since 1999.
-He and his wife Melissa have six children.
+He and his wife Melissa have six children and four grandchildren.